emortalmc/proto-specs/README.md

 ## Service Ports

 Note, these ports are not used in production, but are defaults for local development.
-In production, the ports of default gRPC services are locked to 80
+In production, the ports of default gRPC services are locked to 80.

+Any services that share a port mean they are combined within the same codebase and are run on the same gRPC server.

 | Service                    | Description                                         | Port  |
 |----------------------------|-----------------------------------------------------|-------|